pedrouid/gatsby-source-vimeo/README.md

 ###### Note

-Remember you are only fetching video information, so this will provide you with Video titles, descriptions, embed iframes and thumbnails.
+Remember you are only fetching video information, so this will provide you with Video titles, descriptions, embedded iframes and thumbnails.